planetfederal/workshops/tutorials/osm-routing/src/index.rst

   CREATE EXTENSION pgrouting;

-The function that we will be using, `pgr_createTopology`, will create a new table which contains all the starting and ending points of all lines in the edges table (without duplicating shared point).
+The function that we will be using, `pgr_createTopology`, will create a new table which contains all the starting and ending points of all lines in the edges table (without duplicating shared points).

 For example, if we imagine this very simple metro network, the function will identify the four stations marked **A**, **B**, **C** and **D**.